-The World Heritage-listed Daintree Rainforest is about two hours drive north of Cairns.
+The World Heritage-listed Daintree Rainforest is two hours drive north of Cairns.

 The Daintree is home to some of the most diverse range of plants, birds and unique animals on earth, including the rare tree-dwelling kangaroo and the endangered cassowary.

-Visit the Daintree Discovery Centre where you can walk along the Aerial Walkway amidst the rainforest or take a cruise down the Daintree River to spot wildlife in its natural habitat, including saltwater crocodiles.
-Choose to do a day trip from the city or opt to stay overnight in one of the wilderness lodges.
+Visit the Daintree Discovery Centre where you can walk along the Aerial Walkway amidst the rainforest or take a cruisedown the Daintree River to spot wildlife in its natural habitat including very large saltwater crocodiles.
+Day trips are available from Cairns and Port Douglas or you can hire a car and take the scenic drive.

 The Great Barrier Reef